IdealisticINTJ/TLDR-Summarizer/README.md

-# TL;DR?
+# TL;DR? 💡
-Extractive Text Summarization using NLTK library in Python
+**Automatic Extractive Text Summarization using NLTK library implemented using Python by tokenizing the sentences, finding the weighted frequency of occurrence, and calculating sentence scores.**